bevyengine/rfcs/rfcs/ui-building-blocks.md

 ## Unresolved questions

-1. Can / should we use trait queries to reduce the boilerplate involved in adding new style parameters?
+1. Can / should we use trait queries to reduce the boilerplate involved in adding new attributes?
 2. Does the `#[style_param]` magic work?
 Particularly with derive macros.
 3. Should we just use two generics in `add_style`, `propagate_style` and `maintain_style` and spare the macro magic?
 4. If we're using macro magic, do we care about the `Inner` trait type to avoid the querying footgun?